jaeyk/sicss-howard-r-boot-camp/README.md

 ## Day 1 (3 hours)

 Learning objectives:
-- How R (the programming language) and R studio (integrated development environment) work
+How R (the programming language) and R studio (integrated development environment) work
-- Getting the big picture (the two main building blocks) of programming: objects and functions
-- Importing and exporting files in an efficient and reproducible way
-- Playing with data types (the bread and butter of data analysis): vectors (numeric, character, factor, logical), dataframes, and lists
+Getting the big picture (the two main building blocks) of programming: objects and functions Importing and exporting files in an efficient and reproducible way Playing with data types (the bread and butter of data analysis): vectors (numeric, character, factor, logical), dataframes, and lists
-- Understanding the master framework: tidy principles
+Understanding the master framework: tidy principles

 ## Day 2 (3 hours)

 Learning objectives:
-- Practicing controlling flows using for loop and functional programming
-- Wrangling messy data quickly and easily
+Practicing controlling flows using for loop and functional programming Wrangling messy data quickly and easily
-- Running statistical model quickly and easily
+Running statistical model quickly and easily
-- Plotting data and model quickly and easily
+Plotting data and model quickly and easily

+Learning objectives:
+Controlling the flow

 # Additioinal resources